 Sneak Attack (5) – The core of a Rogue’s damage output and referred to as Sneak for short, it places certain limitations on what weapons you can use, but in practice, you won’t miss out on anything from this.
 An important thing to note here is that Sneak Attack is once per turn, not once per round.
 This means that if you hit someone with a readied attack or an attack of opportunity, and you qualify, you can still get your sneak damage.

 Thieves’ Cant (3) – As far as ribbons go this is very limited in use but can provide story hooks for your character and discreet communication between party members.
 When you’re getting this on top of Expertise and Sneak Attack it can’t be too good!

-Ability Score Increase (5) – This isn’t normally included in our guides as they’re standard for most classes, however the Rogue gets an additional ASI at 10th level.
-This is higher level than a lot of folk play, but an additional ASI can really help with feat heavy concepts in games where it applies.
+Ability Score Increase (5) – This isn’t normally included in our guides as they’re standard for most classes, however, the Rogue gets an additional ASI at 10th level.
+This is a higher level than a lot of folk play, but an additional ASI can really help with feat-heavy concepts in games where it applies.

 Uncanny Dodge (4) – A fantastic defensive ability that allows a Rogue to hang out in melee despite only having a d8 hit die and average AC.
 The reasons this only gets a 4 are the lack of protection against enemies you can’t see and the diminishing returns in combat encounters where you may get hit multiple times a round instead of one big hit.